olimorris/persisted.nvim/README.md

 ## 🚀 Usage

-**Persisted** works well with plugins like `startify` or `dashboard`.
-It will never restore a session automatically, but you can of course write an autocmd that does exactly that.
+The plugin works well with others like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim).
+It will never restore a session automatically but the commands below, or a custom autocmd, may be used.

-The plugin's functions, alongside some example keybindings, are contained below:

 ### Commands

 - `SessionStart` - Start a session.
-Useful if `autosave` is set to false
+Useful if `autosave = false`
 - `SessionStop` - Stop recording a session
-- `SessionLoad` - Load the session for the current directory and current branch if `git_use_branch` is enabled
+- `SessionLoad` - Load the session for the current directory and current branch if `git_use_branch = true`
 - `SessionLoadLast` - Load the last session
 - `SessionDelete` - Delete the current session
 - `SessionToggle` - Determines whether to load, start or stop a session